plumerai/people_detection_opencv_example/README.md

 The higher the input resolution, the better the results can become.
 However, note that this might slow down the entire example application, because the camera capture and video-displaying might take up more resources.
 The framerate reported is purely for the Plumerai People Detection algorithm itself, and does not count camera capture or displaying of the results.

 Note that the example application itself (the camera capture / video decoding and displaying) is not optimized for speed.
 Furthermore, the people detection algorithm in its current form is not optimized for speed on x86 systems, only for targets such as Arm Cortex-A.

+## Optional: use an RTSP stream as input

+This repository also contains example code to use an RTSP video stream instead of camera data as input.
+The code changes are minimal, and can be enabled by uncommenting the `#define USE_RTSP_INPUT` macro  near the top of the `src/opencv_example.cc` file.
+Then, a little bit below the RTSP stream settings (`camera_height`, `camera_width`, and `rtsp_url`) can be changed as needed.

 ## Compiling the example application